Just as almost everyone here at UWG is provided with email, most everyone is also provided with webspace!

 Some things to keep in mind for beginners:

 - "index.html" is your main landing page.
-If you are uploading a page titled anything else, ex: "testpage.html", you have to link "testpage.html" from your main landing page in the index.html file.
+It has to exist in your public_html folder.
+If you remove or rename it, your page will not function and you will get a 404 error when trying to view your website, If you are uploading a page titled anything else, ex: "testpage.html", you have to link "testpage.html" from your main landing page in the index.html file.
 Otherwise, no one will ever know your new page exists!

 - If you have deleted or renamed index.html, you will see an error when you attempt to view http://stu.westga.edu/~YourUSERNAME in a browser.
 Make sure index.html stays, but have fun adding content and links to it!